The International Preparatory School: Academics

 When the school was established, International Prep was accredited with College Board.
 Over years, this relationship has since ended.
-Students can still earn nearly thirty credits toward college through a variety of opportunities.
 The school continues to offer Advanced Placement courses, and dual enrollment college courses with Niagara University and SUNY Erie.
-In total, the school boasts enough college-level classes for students to earn nearly 50 college credits.
+In total, the school boasts enough college-level classes for students to earn nearly 70 college credits.

 The school offers an Architecture & Design academy through University at Buffalo for its high school students.
 Other programs include its Business Academy and Multilingual Teacher Academy.
 In order to apply to its Multilingual Teacher Academy, student needs to submit grades, attendance, and a teacher's recommendation.

 It is partnered with Niagara University, SUNY Erie, University at Buffalo, D'Youville College, Father Belle Center, and Community Action Organization.